Cheltenham Festival 2026: Dates, Race Schedule, Gold Cup & Favourites Guide

 Dates & location

 The Cheltenham Festival 2026 takes place from Tuesday 10 March to Friday 13 March 2026 at Cheltenham Racecourse (Prestbury Park) in Gloucestershire.
-For official updates on the event, tickets and visitor information, use the organiser’s hub page: Cheltenham Festival (official).
+The Festival is now in progress, with the official four-day sequence listed as Champion Day, Ladies Day, St Patrick’s Thursday and Gold Cup Day.

 Where is Prestbury Park?